TobikoData/sqlmesh/docs/reference/cli.md

 ```
 Usage: sqlmesh migrate

-  Migrates SQLMesh to the current running version.
+  Migrate SQLMesh to the current running version.

   Please contact your SQLMesh administrator before doing this.
 ```